Amanda McCormick with another prompt for her ongoing blog challenge. The prompt was this:

 Dinner was a quiet affair with only the sound of the forks clinking against the plates.
 He tried to engage her in conversation, but she merely pursed her lips together and nodded or shook her head in confirmation or otherwise.

 “Would you like to fill in the pond?” he finally asked, ignoring the niggling in his stomach urging him not to broach the subject.
 Murietta dropped her fork onto her plate, then jumped at the loud clatter it caused.
-She peered at him from across the table, her blue eyes wide, made all the brighter by the golden halo of unbrushed hair framing her face.
+She peered at him from across the table, her blue eyes wide, made all the brighter by the copper halo of unbrushed hair framing her face.

 She said nothing, only peered at him.

 “If it would make you feel better to fill it in before we have children again, I’ll gladly fill it for you.
 We can turn the location into a new stable.
-Tahm seems to like horses and if he keeps asking for new horses, we’ll have nowhere to put them all,” Perael explained.
+Tahm seems to like horses and if he keeps asking for new ones, we’ll have nowhere to put them all,” Perael explained.
 He met her eyes.
 Surely a practical solution and the promise of more children to love and horses to ride would cheer her up.

-Murietta’s flesh was pale, the blood completely drained away from her face and collarbone.
+Murietta’s copper flesh was pale, the blood completely drained away from her face and collarbone.
 She looked like a ghost, wild and reckless with all the despair of the undead.

 “Again?” she whispered.
 “Children again?”